-NEW SINGLE "PRAY FOR PEACE" (OCTOBER 14th) AND ALBUM "AND SO IT GOES" (NOVEMBER 4th) FEATURES VARIOUS GUEST STARS INCLUDING RITA WILSON AND CHLOË AGNEW
+NEW SINGLE "PRAY FOR PEACE" (OUT NOW) AND ALBUM "AND SO IT GOES" (NOVEMBER 4th) FEATURES VARIOUS GUEST STARS INCLUDING RITA WILSON AND CHLOË AGNEW

 Multiple Emmy® Award-winning Irish pop tenor Eamonn McCrystal is set to release his tenth studio album, ‘And So It Goes,’ on November 4.
 Drawing from a voluminous mix of musical styles and influences (Barbara Streisand, Beatles, Beach Boys, Eva Cassidy) this album is a turning point in McCrystal’s catalog and easily his most ambitious and powerful work to date.
 For this project, he enlisted the vocal help of multi-talented songbirds Rita Wilson, Chloë Agnew (formerly of Celtic Woman) and a stellar backing band including Nick Buda (Dolly Parton, Taylor Swift), Jeff Taylor (Time Jumpers), Larry Paxton (Grand Ole Opry, Vince Gill) and John Deadrick (Allison Krauss, Shawn Colvin).
 The result is an explosion of talent - insinuating melodies and impeccable arrangements seamlessly integrated with McCrystal’s effortless charisma and sublime interpretive gifts.